lukaszliniewicz/ChaReCo/README.md

 - Dynamically select/deselect individual files or entire folders in the tree view to customize the final output.
 - Estimate token counts for the generated output.
 - Improved performance with background processing for analysis and search.
+- Quickly access recent repositories and local folders from a history dropdown.
 - Copy output to clipboard or save to a text file.

 ## How to Use